 Example: We partnered with SAP to create Searching for Salai, a 9-part storytelling series that explored the themes of technology and humanity.
 It was a unique, creative approach for a tech company, and the risk paid off.
 The series won Best Podcast/Audio Series and Content Marketing Project of the Year for the Content Marketing Institute’s Content Marketing Awards.

-If you’re one of the 40% of marketers who expect budget issues to be a challenge (per CMI’s 2022 B2B Content Marketing Report), you need to work with what you have—and make the most of every piece of content you create.
+If you’re one of those marketers who expect budget issues to be a challenge, you need to work with what you have—and make the most of every piece of content you create.
 Microcontent is one of the easiest ways to do this.

 By taking portions of your existing assets and turning them into fresh pieces of content, you can increase the amount of content you create and expand your reach—without using a ton of energy or resources.
 (We call this a divisible content strategy.)

 To do this, look for ways to break existing content into smaller pieces, or combine items to create a larger asset.
 For example, you might reuse a data visualization from a recent report as a graphic for social, illustrate a quote from an interview, or turn an e-book into an infographic.